Approximate Petz recovery from the geometry of density operators: Approximate Petz recovery from gradient operators

 \end{proof}

 To apply the underlying principle of lemma \ref{lem:bike-lemma} to the operator function $f_{\sigma, \Lambda}$, we must define what is meant by the second derivative of a function on a manifold of operators.
-In section \ref{sec:conceptual-section}, we defined the derivative of a function from a manifold $\mathcal{M}$ to a manifold $\mathcal{N}$ as a linear map of tangent spaces: $\d F|_{p} : T_p \mathcal{M} \rightarrow T_{F(p)} \mathcal{N}.$ The second derivative is a bilinear map on \emph{two} copies of the tangent space:\footnote{The symbol $\d^2$ appearing here is a second derivative, not the square of an exterior derivative; readers used to working with differential forms should not be tricked into thinking it satisfies $\d^2 F = 0.$} $\d^2 F|_p : T_p \mathcal{M} \times T_p \mathcal{M} \rightarrow T_{F(p)} \mathcal{N}.$ On manifolds with a local vector space structure, the second derivative can be defined simply as
+In section \ref{sec:conceptual-section}, we defined the derivative of a function from a manifold $\mathcal{M}$ to a manifold $\mathcal{N}$ as a linear map of tangent spaces: $\d F|_{p} : T_p \mathcal{M} \rightarrow T_{F(p)} \mathcal{N}.$ The second derivative is a bilinear map on \emph{two} copies of the tangent space:\footnote{The symbol $\d^{(2)}$ appearing here is a second derivative, not the square of an exterior derivative; readers used to working with differential forms should not be tricked into thinking it satisfies $\d^{(2)} F = 0.$} $\d^{(2)} F|_p : T_p \mathcal{M} \times T_p \mathcal{M} \rightarrow T_{F(p)} \mathcal{N}.$ On manifolds with a local vector space structure, the second derivative can be defined simply as

-If $F$ is a real-valued function, then $\d^2 F$ is a rank-(0,2) tensor on the tangent space, and can be thought of equivalently as a linear map from $T_p \mathcal{M}$ to the dual space $T_p^* \mathcal{M}.$ We could proceed by defining a notion of boundedness of $\d^2 F$ via the operator norm of that linear map, and proving a version of lemma \ref{lem:bike-lemma} in complete generality.
+If $F$ is a real-valued function, then $\d^{(2)} F$ is a rank-(0,2) tensor on the tangent space, and can be thought of equivalently as a linear map from $T_p \mathcal{M}$ to the dual space $T_p^* \mathcal{M}.$ We could proceed by defining a notion of boundedness of $\d^{(2)} F$ via the operator norm of that linear map, and proving a version of lemma \ref{lem:bike-lemma} in complete generality.
 For our purposes, though, this is overkill --- to bound the operator $\Del F|_{p}$, we do not need the second derivative of $F$ to be bounded as a matrix; we only need it to be bounded within the linear manifold $p + t \Del F|_{p}$ for real $t$.
+(Remember that since $p$ is a point in a manifold of operators, it is an operator, and so $p + t \Del F|_{p}$ is a linear manifold.)

 \begin{lemma} Let $F$ be a twice-differentiable function from $\herm(\H)$ into $\mathbb{R}$, let $A$ be a Hermitian matrix, and define the gradient $\Del F|_{A}$ as in equation \eqref{eq:gradient-definition}.
-Suppose further that on the linear manifold $A + t \Del F|_{A}$, $F$ is lower bounded by $y_0$ and $\d^2 F$ satisfies
+Suppose further that on the linear manifold $A + t \Del F|_{A}$, $F$ is lower bounded by $y_0$ and $\d^{(2)} F$ satisfies

 Then the gradient of $F$ at $A$ satisfies

 \end{lemma} \begin{proof} On the line $A + t \Del F|_{A}$, the function $F$ can be thought of as a real function of $t$.
 The second derivative with respect to $t$ can be computed directly using ordinary single-variable calculus, and comparison with equation \eqref{eq:second-derivative-definition} gives the identity